williaz/TechRefresher/Core_Spring.md

 - When defining a BeanPostProcessor or a BeanFactoryPostProcessor using an @Bean annotated method, it is recommended that the method is static, in order for the post-processor to be instantiated early in the Spring context creation process.
+- you may declare @Bean methods as static, allowing for them to be **called without creating their containing configuration** class as an instance.
+This makes particular sense when defining post-processor beans, e.g. of type BeanFactoryPostProcessor or BeanPostProcessor, since such beans will get initialized early in the container lifecycle and should avoid triggering other parts of the configuration at that point.

+- Note that calls to static @Bean methods will **never get intercepted** by the container, not even within @Configuration classes (see above).
+This is due to technical limitations: CGLIB subclassing can only override non-static methods.As a consequence, a direct call to another @Bean method will have standard Java semantics, resulting in an independent instance being returned straight from the factory method itself.

 ### What is a ProperySourcesPlaceholderConfigurer used for?
 - Spring bean configuration can be externalized into property files.